social-native/graphql-connections/README.md

 ```

-To correctly initialize, you will need to supply a `Node` type, the `inputArgs` args, and a `attributeMap` map:
+To correctly initialize, you will need to supply a `Node` type, the `inputArgs` args, and an `attributeMap` map:

 ##### `Node`